Identity between Restricted Cauchy Sums for the $q$-Whittaker and Skew Schur Polynomials: Introduction

 \subsection{Background from integrable probability}

 In integrable probability, measures on the set of partitions written in terms of a pair of symmetric functions have attracted much attention.
 The simplest case, corresponding to the Cauchy identity \eqref{1-1}, is the Schur measure, introduced in~\cite{Okounkov2001InfiniteWedge}.
-For a partition $\l\in\Pe$, it is defined by
+For a partition $\l\in\Pe$, it is defined~by\looseness=1

-where the normalization constant $Z_{\text{S}}$ is the right hand side of \eqref{1-1}.
-From the fact that Schur polynomials can be written as single determinants due to the Jacobi-Trudi identity, the Schur measure defines a determinantal point process (DPP) \cite{Soshnikov2000DPP}.
+where the normalization constant $Z_{\text{S}}$ is the right-hand side of \eqref{1-1}.
+From the fact that Schur polynomials can be written as single determinants due to the Jacobi--Trudi identity, the Schur measure defines a determinantal point process (DPP) \cite{Okounkov2001InfiniteWedge}, which means that all correlation functions are written as determinants with a common kernel, see, e.g., \cite{Soshnikov2000DPP}.

-The Schur measure has connections with a few variants of the totally asymmetric simple exclusion process (TASEP) or the last passage percolation, which are typical models in the Kardar-Parisi-Zhang universality class.
+The Schur measure has connections with a few variants of the totally asymmetric simple exclusion process (TASEP) or the last passage percolation, which are typical models in the Kardar--Parisi--Zhang universality class.
 Such connection was first discovered by Johansson \cite{Johansson2000}, who showed that the current of the TASEP has the same law as the marginal $\l_1$ in the Schur measure.
-For our purposes a different variant of the TASEP with a certain pushing mechanism, called the \emph{PushTASEP}, is relevant \cite{Borodin-Ferrari2014anisotropicKPZ,Warren-Windridge2009}.
+For our purposes a different variant of the TASEP with a certain pushing mechanism, called the \emph{PushTASEP}, is relevant \cite{Borodin2008,Warren-Windridge2009}.
 The precise definition of the dynamics can be found in the references.
-By using certain Markov dynamics on the Gelfand-Tsetlin cone, one can show that the PushTASEP is associated with the Schur measure.
-If $X_N(M)$ is the position of the $N$-th particle at time $M$ starting from the so called \emph{step initial condition} $X_k(0)=k$ for $k\in \mathbb{N}$, we have the following relation,
+By using certain Markov dynamics on the Gelfand--Tsetlin cone, one can show that the PushTASEP is associated with the Schur measure.
+If $X_N(M)$ is the position of the~$N$-th particle at time $M$ starting from the so called \emph{step initial condition} $X_k(0)=k$ for~${k\in \mathbb{N}}$, we have the following relation:

-where the right hand side is the marginal of $\l_1$ from the Schur measure and can be written as a Fredholm determinant.
+where the right-hand side is the marginal of $\l_1$ from the Schur measure and can be written as a Fredholm determinant.